thriveweb/deking-new/content/pages/about-process.md

       the care and warranty package we provide. (link to document )
     link: ''
     title: Enjoy
-bannerTitle: Get in now for Christmas
+bannerTitle: Get in now for Easter
+bannerDescription: |-
-bannerDescription: Order now to have your Deck or Patio Roof built for Christmas
+  Order now to have your Deck or Patio Roof built for Easter.
+  T's & C's apply.
+Ask our friendly team for details
-bannerImage: /images/uploads/christmas-promo.jpg
+bannerImage: /images/uploads/banner-background.jpg
 bannerButton:
   label: Enquire
   link: Contact